Security & Ethics - how does CoLoop remain secure

 Is it GDPR compliant if the data is hosted in the US?

-- If the service you are interacting with is owned / operated by a UK / EEA based software company, even if they host your data on servers physically outside this region no cross-border transfer has occurred
+- If the service you are interacting with is owned / operated by a UK / EEA based software company, even if the data is hosted on servers physically outside this region, the data processing can be GDPR-compliant.
+The company is responsible to ensure the data is processed, collected and stored securely and in line with all the GDPR requirements.

-What if the software company are using US based 3rd parties like OpenAI?
+What if the software company is using a non-EU based 3rd party like OpenAI?

-- If the service you are interacting with use 3rd parties that are US owned / operated then they should establish a data processing agreement that contains standard contractual clauses (SCCs) with those 3rd parties.
+- If the service you are interacting with uses 3rd parties that are non-EU owned or operated, then they should establish a data processing agreement that contains standard contractual clauses (SCCs) with those 3rd parties.
+Additionally, apart from the SCCs, they could rely on other transfer mechanisms, such as the US Data Privacy Framework, or Adequacy Decisions.
+The company should be able to produce a list of all the subprocessors that handle your data, and the transfer mechanisms in place.

 How do we address this at CoLoop?